Want to know how to watermark images in WordPress? Then read on, as today’s short tutorial shows you how…

 If you’ve changed your mind about watermarks – and you forgot to create backups of your original images – you needn’t worry.
 Easy Watermark also comes with an option to remove all traces of watermarks and restore your images to their original form.

-Removing watermarks is as simple as navigating to Media / Easy Watermark, then hitting the Restore button.
+Removing watermarks is as simple as navigating back to that same Tools tab, then hitting the Restore button.
 Easy peasy:

 Adding watermarks manually